 We have used Apache SOAP for Java.
 This is run as a servlet in Tomcat.
-If you have obtained Greenstone through CVS, you will need to install soap separately, describe in Appendix C.1.
-Debugging soap is described in Appendix C.2.
+Tomcat in Greenstone comes set up to use SOAP, but it is not enabled.
+To enable it, run gs3-enable-soap.sh/bat.
+For more details about SOAP in Greenstone, see Appendix C. Debugging soap is described in Appendix C.1.